julydevelops/get-logs-meow/README.md

 # Get Logs Meow

-A simmple fullstack application to retrieve logs from a server
+A simple fullstack application to retrieve logs from a server

 ## Prerequisites